Kjerkeberget

 Kjerkeberget is a mountain in Nordmarka, Oslo, Norway.

-It is the highest point in the county and municipality of Oslo.
-It lies on the border of Oslo and the municipality Lunner in Viken, between the lakes Sandungen in the southeast and Katnosa in the northwest.
+It is the highest point, as well as the northernmost point in the county and municipality of Oslo.
+Its height is about 630 meters above sea level.
+It lies on the border of Oslo and the municipality Lunner in Akershus, between the lakes Sandungen in the southeast and Katnosa in the northwest.

 The first element is kjerke f 'church', the last element is the finite form of berg n 'rocky mountain'.
 (Several mountains in Norway are called 'the church', because of some likeness in shape with a church).
 The word kjerke is the form in the dialect of the area - in Bokmål kirke, and in Nynorsk kyrkje.

 During World War II, Milorg used this hill as a site for parachute drops.
 On 4 October 1942, Milorg's District 13 received its first paradrop here.
 In the paradrop were four people: Tor Helliesen, Jan Allan, Ruben Larsen and Johannes S. Andersen.